Please choose the item you are interested in from the list belowAfrican Festival

 This was yet another unique event where African cultures and traditions were shared and music enjoyed.

-Yet again this year's workshops and performances were outstanding, giving both pupils and staff not only a fabulous insight into African drumming, song and dance, but the skills to participate themselves.
-The performances were richly enhanced by the additional work pupils have undertaken as part of their wider, cross curricular work in schools.
-This was evident in the remarkable scripts and poetry which were written by pupils to provide a structure for their performance, in the dazzling display of costumes and masks which were designed and made by pupils, and through the research displayed in all performances, which showed maturity and empathy in pupils understanding of issues affecting Africa today.
+Workshops and performances are always outstanding, giving both pupils and staff not only a fabulous insight into African drumming, song and dance, but the skills to participate themselves.
+The performances are richly enhanced by the additional work pupils have undertaken as part of their wider, cross curricular work in schools.
+This is evident in the remarkable scripts and poetry written by pupils to provide a structure for their performance, in the dazzling display of costumes and masks designed and made by pupils, and through the research displayed in all performances, showing maturity and empathy in pupils understanding of issues affecting Africa today.

 Thank you to all the pupils and staff who give so much energy and time to make this annual festival a roaring success year after year!

 Please get in touch for more details on our African Festival 2019.